TCDG/Elite-Developer-Discord-Bot/README.md

 ## Credits

-Author: XeliteXirish (www.xelitexirish.com) Porter: KingDGrizzle
+Author of the original code: XeliteXirish (www.xelitexirish.com) Author of the Neo Code: KingDGrizzle

 ## License
 Everything in this repo is BSD style license unless otherwise specified.